sixty-north/introduction-to-python/exercises/source/exercise_2.rst

    x = {'apple': 'red'}

 You can access elements in a dictionary by key using the ``[]`` operator.
-So to see the value in a dictionary with the key "apple", you would use:
+So to get the value in a dictionary with the key "apple", you would use:

 .. code-block:: python